Skip to content

 NALT is a precursor amino acid for many neurotransmitters, including epinephrine, norepinephrine, and dopamine.

 These hormones are essential to maintain a proper mood, memory, and concentration.
-NALT, the precursor, is necessary to replenish these hormones as they burnout during stress [5, 6, 7].
+NALT, the precursor, is necessary to replenish these hormones as they burn out during stress [5, 6, 7].

-Benefits of NALT during Intermittent Fasting: The stress caused by hunger may cause cognitive impairment as catecholamines and precursors of neurotransmitters to run out, mainly when they are not replenished due to fasting.
+Benefits of NALT during Intermittent Fasting: The stress caused by hunger may cause cognitive impairment as catecholamines and precursors of neurotransmitters run out, mainly when they are not replenished due to fasting.
 NALT replenishes the needed precursors and limits cognitive impairment.

 This makes L-tyrosine naturally one of the best nootropics for Intermittent Fasting.

-Read more about tyrosine on the Marco’s Grounds Deep Dive or dig deeper into the benefits of tyrosine here.
+Read more about tyrosine on Marco’s Grounds Deep Dive or dig deeper into the benefits of tyrosine here.

-Organic Monnieri Bacopa Monnieri Leaf Extract
+Best Nootropics for Intermittent Fasting: Organic Monnieri Bacopa Monnieri Leaf Extract

 Organic Bacopa Monnieri Leaf Extract